This Cloud Computing and IPv6 article contains 7 topics:

 1. What is Cloud Computing?

 The definition of computing has been slowly evolving for centuries.
 The concept of cloud computing has been rapidly evolving ever since it first appeared in 1996 or so.
-Since “cloud computing” is an even vaguer concept than “computing”, it is not realistic to expect a comprehensive description.
+Since “cloud computing” is an even vaguer concept than “computing”, it is not realistic to expect a comprehensive yet terse description.

 Cloud computing resources (often referred to as cloud native) are services and applications that are built specifically for use in a cloud computing environment.
-Cloud computing resources are variously called
+Cloud computing resources are variously called:

 private